Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 ##### LowVoltageSignalHandler

-Component should implement platform specific way of handling low voltage signal and notify business logic about it.
+Component should implement platform specific way of handling low voltage signal and notifying business logic about it.

  - `LowVoltageSignalsHandler(LowVoltageSignalsListener)` : Constructor for signal handler.

 ### Using modern CMake approach

-SDL may use modern cmake approach for targets creation.
-It will simplify porting SDL to any platform :
+SDL may use a modern cmake approach for creating targets.
+It will simplify porting SDL to any platform.

 #### Use CMake name spaces

 Propose to use cmake with name spaces for all SDL components and dependencies.
-This best practice of cmake allow:
+This best practice of cmake allows:
  - To make clear components dependencies;
  - To avoid dependency gaps (required for multi-threading compilation);
  - To keep components independent;